cloudmesh/cloudmesh-openapi/docs/_sources/README.rst.txt

 and/ or get tags for a locally stored image or you can read the text from an image or hand-written file.

 -  Azure subscription.
-If you don't have one, create a `free account <https://azure.microsoft.com/try/cognitive-services/>`__ before you continue further.
+If you don’t have one, create a `free account <https://azure.microsoft.com/try/cognitive-services/>`__ before you continue further.
--  Create a Computer Vision resource and get the COMPUTER\_VISION\_SUBSCRIPTION\_KEY and COMPUTER\_VISION\_ENDPOINT.
+-  Create a Computer Vision resource and get the COMPUTER_VISION_SUBSCRIPTION_KEY and COMPUTER_VISION_ENDPOINT.
+Follow `instructions <https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account?tabs=singleservice%2Cunix>`__ to get the same.
-   Follow
-   `instructions <https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account?tabs=singleservice%2Cunix>`__
-   to get the same.
 -  Install following Python packages in your virtual environment:

    -  requests
    -  Pillow

 -  Install Computer Vision client library

 .. code:: bash

      pip install --upgrade azure-cognitiveservices-vision-computervision

 Steps to implement and use Azure AI image and text *REST-services*